keybase/saltpack-python/spec.md

 The MACs are computed over the first 16 bytes of each payload box (the Poly1305 authenticator) concatenated with the packet number.
-The packet number is a 192-bit big-endian uint, where the first payload packet is zero.
+The packet number is a 24-byte big-endian uint, where the first payload packet is zero.
 This value is also the nonce for the payload box, see below.

 ### Nonces

-All NaCl nonces are 192 bits.
-For the recipient boxes, define the pre-nonce `P` to be the first 160 bits of SHA512(SOME_NULL_TERMINATED_CONSTANT_TODO + the ephemeral sender public key).
+All NaCl nonces are 24 bytes.
+For the recipient boxes, define the pre-nonce `P` to be the first 20 bytes of SHA512(SOME_NULL_TERMINATED_CONSTANT_TODO + the ephemeral sender public key).
 Also define `R` to be the index of the recipient in question, in the recipients list.

-The nonce for each sender key box is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R`.
+The nonce for each sender key box is `P` concatenated with the 4-byte big-endian unsigned representation of `2*R`.

-The nonce for each message keys box is `P` concatenated with the 32-bit big-endian unsigned representation of `2*R + 1`.
+The nonce for each message keys box is `P` concatenated with the 4-byte big-endian unsigned representation of `2*R + 1`.

-The nonce for each payload box is the 192-bit big-endian unsigned representation of the packet number, where the first payload packet is number
+The nonce for each payload box is the 24-byte big-endian unsigned representation of the packet number, where the first payload packet is number
 0. We don't use `P` here.